lizmat/articles/a-gaze-of-iterators-1.md

 # push-all
 ...
 ```
-Well, `.new`, there's nothing new about that.
+`.new`?
+There's nothing new about that?
 Yes and no.  The fact that it is listed here, means that the class has its **own** (not inherited) `method new`.
 Whether that is useful information, is up to the reader!

 The next one is `.pull-one`.
 Let's see what happens if we call that on the iterator object:
 ```